-Welcome to Canning Town Parish Church
+Welcome to Church in Canning Town

 So we are confident in the fact that Jesus was a real person who showed us what God is like, putting flesh and bone on the distant, angry, make-believe idea of ‘God’ that many of us have grown up around.
 We do this by learning from what he did and said, doing it in our lives and seeing that life is positively differently because of him.

 So we don’t shy away from hard conversation and tough situations.
 We love to celebrate and need no excuses.
 We’re honest when we’re having a bad time, knowing that crying together is as important as laughing together.
 The bible shows a God who has dirt under his fingernails because he wants to be involved with the grit of real life.
 So there’s no need to hide – everyone’s welcome.